Marcus Willis

 Marcus Willis (born 9 October 1990) is a British professional tennis player who currently specialises in doubles.
-He has a career high ATP doubles ranking of world No. 81, achieved on 28 October 2024.
+He has a career high ATP doubles ranking of world No. 58 achieved on 24 August 2026 and a best singles ranking of No. 322 achieved on 16 June 2014.

 Willis made his ATP tour debut at the 2016 Wimbledon Championships after qualifying for the main draw, where he gained recognition after playing against Roger Federer in the second round on Centre Court.

 He has won 9 titles on the ATP Challenger Tour and 37 on the ITF World Tennis Tour from 70 career doubles finals.
 He has a record of 46 wins and 24 losses.
 He has also won 9 singles titles on the ITF Tour from 16 finals.

 Willis also played touchtennis, in which he has a career-high ranking of No. 1 in singles, having won 13 singles and two doubles titles.

 Personal life

 Willis began playing tennis at the age of 9.
 His mother is a learning support assistant and his father is an accountant.
 Willis attended St Paul's Primary School, Wokingham and The Forest School, Winnersh.
 Willis is married to Jennifer Bate, an NHS dental surgeon and former beauty model whom he had met at a concert.